-17 http://ec.europa.eu/internal market/publicprocurement/docs/keydocs/communication en.pdf
+&lt;sup>25 http://ec.europa.eu/internal\market/publicprocurement/docs/keydocs/communication\en.pdf

-- All types of costs related to external experts (e.g. travel and accommodation expenses for external experts) must be foreseen in the service contract and recorded under this budget line. - All costs of external expertise and services that are linked to an investment in infrastructure should be included under this budget line, e.g. feasibility studies etc. - Costs of external expertise related to activities outside the programme area are only eligible, if those activities have been included in the approved application form. - Advance payments to the external service providers can be reported in the progress report only after the partial or full delivery of the purchased services/goods, with the exception of a maximum of 1/3 advance payments according to signed contracts with suppliers and contractors. - Catering must be foreseen in the event agenda otherwise catering costs are ineligible.
+- Costs of external expertise related to activities outside the programme area are only eligible, if those activities have been included in the approved application form. - Advance payments to the external service providers can be reported in the progress report only after the partial or full delivery of the purchased services/goods, with the exception of a maximum of 1/3 advance payments according to signed contracts with suppliers and contractors. - Catering must be foreseen in the event agenda otherwise catering costs are ineligible.
 Alcoholic beverages are eligible only together with a meal and in moderation, forming up to 1/4 of the respective invoice.

-- 1. Evidence of the selection process, in line with national procurement rules or the EU public procurement rules depending on the amount contracted. - A contract or a written agreement laying down the services to be provided with a clear reference to the project.
+- 1. Evidence of the selection process, in line with national procurement rules or the EU public procurement rules depending on the amount contracted. - A contract or a written agreement laying down the services to be provided with a clear reference to the pre-defined project.
 For experts paid on the basis of a daily fee, the daily rate together with the number of days contracted and the total amount of the contract must be provided.
 Any changes to the contract must comply with the public procurement rules and must be documented. - 3.
 An invoice or a request for reimbursement providing all relevant information in line with the applicable accountancy rules. - 4.
 Outputs of the work of external experts or service deliverables. - 5.
 Proof of payment. - 6.
 Act of delivery and receipt.